Scheduled maintenance in progress — First Saturday 8am–12pm PST. Results may be temporarily unavailable.

 Circle has four main plans, and there is one critical split: the Starter plan charges a 1% transaction fee.
 Every other plan (Basic, Professional, Business) charges 0%.

 That 1% doesn't sound like much.
-But if you have 100 members paying $49/month — $4,900 in gross revenue — Circle is taking an extra $49 from you just because you're on the Starter plan instead of Basic.
+But if you have 100 members paying $49/month — $4,900 in gross revenue — Circle is taking an extra $49 from you just because you're on Starter instead of Basic.
 Over a year, that's $588 in avoidable fees.

 Best for: